christiannwamba/herm-workshop/content/04-authentication/41-set-up-an-authentication-server.md

 metaTitle: "Set up an Authentication Server"
 ---

 Auth0 is an Authentication as a Service platform.
 It gives you an Auth server + SDKs that handles everything Authentication while you focus on just implementation.
-You can start using Auth0 for free; therefore, we won’t pay for anything to use it for Herm.
+You can start using Auth0 for free -- so, we won’t pay for anything to use it for Herm.

 ## Objectives